 In the particular cases where the eye teeth will not erupt by themselves, the oral surgeon and orthodontist will make it a team effort to get these unerupted eye teeth to erupt.
 Each individual case must be evaluated based on their own specific needs, but treatment will typically involve a collaborative effort between the oral surgeon and the orthodontist.
-The most likely scenario for treatment will be for the orthodontist to place braces on the teeth (or at least on the upper arch).
+The most likely scenario for treatment will be for the orthodontist to place braces on the teeth.
 Then, a necessary space will be opened up in order to provide the room needed for the impacted tooth to be successfully moved into its proper position in the dental arch.
 If the baby eye tooth has not fallen out already, it is usually left in place until the space for the adult eye tooth is ready.
 Once the space is ready, the orthodontist will then refer the patient to the oral surgeon to have the impacted eye tooth exposed and bracketed.

 In a simple surgical procedure performed right in the surgeon’s office, the gum that appears on top of the impacted tooth will then be lifted up to expose the hidden tooth underneath.
 If indeed there is a baby tooth present, it will be removed at the same time.
 Once the tooth is exposed, the oral surgeon will bond an orthodontic bracket to the exposed tooth by taking a small gold chain and attaching it to it.
 The oral surgeon will then carefully guide the chain back to the orthodontic arch wire where he will temporarily attach it.
 Occasionally the oral surgeon will leave the exposed impacted tooth completely uncovered by suturing the gum up high above the tooth or making a window in the gum covering the tooth (on selected cases located on the roof of the mouth).
 Most of the time, the gum will be returned to its original location and sutured back with only the chain remaining visible as it exits a small hole in the gum.